Get access to the key financial metrics that industry professionals need to know from Scotiabank’s quarterly earnings reports and balance sheet.

 Provision for Credit Losses (PCL) represents a bank's forward-looking estimate of potential credit losses.
 PCL peaked dramatically during the pandemic at $2,181 million in Q3 2020, reflecting the significant uncertainty at that time.
 Since then, PCL levels have normalized but remain elevated, averaging around $1,000 million in recent quarters.

 Net Write-offs show the actual credit losses that Scotiabank has experienced.
 The peak occurred in Q2 2021 at $1,141 million during the aftermath of the pandemic.
-More recently, write-offs have been trending upward, showing a 41.7% increase in the latest year from Q4 2023 to Q4 2024, reaching levels around $900-965 million in recent quarters.
+More recently, write-offs have been trending upward, showing an 19% increase in the latest year from Q1 2024 to Q1 2025, reaching levels close to $1 billion in recent quarters.
 This increase suggests some deterioration in credit quality.

 The recent trends in these metrics point to: